The Betrothed: Chapters 9–10: The Nun of Monza

 They lament leaving Lecco.
 Renzo, Lucia, and Agnese part ways.
 Lucia is entrusted to the nun Gertrude, a strange and unpredictable noblewoman whose story is told in these chapters.

 A child of the most important family of the area, her father decided to send her to the cloisters for no other reason than to simplify his affairs: he wished to keep his properties united for his first-born, heir to the family's title and riches.
 Growing up to be a nun she thought she was more superior than others.
 As she grew up, she sensed that she was being forced by her parents into a life which would comport but little with her personality.
 She was kept in a convent for most of her life and dreamed to escape.

 To become a nun, Gertrude must go back to the outside world and reflect if she wants to leave it forever.
-She is excited until she finds that her own family locks her up inside ignores her.
+She is excited until she finds that her own family locks her up inside and ignores her.
 She finds solace in an affair with a servant boy.
 When her father finds out, he is furious and threatens and manipulates her into agreeing to become a nun permanently.

 The fear of scandal, as well as manoeuvre, menaces, and manipulation from her father, induced Gertrude to lie to her interviewers in order to enter the convent of Monza, where she was received as la Signora.
 This forms Gertrude's personality and mental state badly as her hate of being a nun seeps into her actions. ("the lady", also known as The Nun of Monza).
 Later, she fell under the spell of a young man of no scruples, Egidio, associated with the worst baron of that time, the Innominato (the "Unnamed").
 Egidio and Gertrude became lovers.
-When another nun discovered their relationship they killed her and buried her under near the garden wall.
+When another nun discovered their relationship they killed her and buried her near the garden wall.